Khujand Travel Guide + 14 Things to do in Khujand

 - Walking around at night should be fine (I’ve done it plenty of times and alone).
 However, it is advisable to avoid nightclubs as a solo female to avoid any harassment.

 - Tap water is generally not safe to drink.

 - Petty theft does happen, but it isn’t the norm.
 Be aware that pickpockets could operate in busy places like bazaars.

 - Law enforcement can be corrupt.
 I have not personally been asked for even so much as a bribe or even threatened by police, border patrol, checkpoint officers or so on.
 At most I’ve had them hassle me a bit for a missing stamp on my e-visa (never experienced this before), and be flirty with me at GBAO checkpoints and other border points.
 It is best to carry a passport copy around with you so in the event you are asked by law enforcement for ID while walking around you can hand that over rather than your physical passport.
 If the police ask to see your ID demand to see theirs first to make sure it’s not a scam.

 - In the event of an emergency or you are a victim of crime, it is recommended to contact your embassy before contacting the police.

 - Get a travel insurance plan just in case you do get sick or injured.
-While Dushanbe has the best healthcare options in the country, Tajikistan is not well equipped for serious illnesses or injuries.
+While Khujand has some of the better healthcare options in the country, Tajikistan is not well equipped for serious illnesses or injuries.
 For more serious ailments you’ll likely need to leave the country and possibly the Central Asia region for treatment.